“Video Chat” is improperly named. It’s not chatting at all. It’s a video call.

 In a previous blog, I also mentioned how video chat reps have to pay particular attention to how they dress and behave while on camera.
 But with text-based chat, there’s less of a demand for the chat rep to be physically appealing, and more focus on how knowledgeable they are and whether or not they can empathize with a shopper via words.

 Writing skills are a must with text-based chat.
 It requires knowledge of how punctuation affects a shopper’s emotions.
-It also demands fast typings skills and accuracy.
+It also demands fast typing expertise and accuracy.
 With text-based chat, it’s also harder to make a mistake in the communication – since a chat representative has more time to think and formulate a response.

 Video Chat Intimidates Anonymous Visitors